“What can you make with a Cricut Maker?” Let’s find out with these amazing 35 Cricut Maker projects!

 You could sew a cute pieced-together Valentine pillow from Heatherhandmade.com.

-It’s easy to whip up a personalized pencil pouch with the rotary blade and then personalize it with heat transfer vinyl and a Cricut EasyPress.
+Using a Cricut Maker is a great way to whip up a personalized pencil pouch!
+Easily cut fabric with the rotary blade and then personalize it with heat transfer vinyl and a Cricut EasyPress.

 Make a cute frosted donut hot pad with help from AmberSimmons.com.